 2. Rabbit stew (meat, found in Zakynthos)

-The sweet spot of the Zante cuisine are the homemade Greek dishes.
-Throughout the island one can enjoy tense flavors and memorable Greek food.
+The sweet spot of the Zante cuisine is the homemade Greek dishes.
+Throughout the island, one can enjoy tense flavors and memorable Greek food.
 The highlight of the island is hands down the rabbit stew, a dish that you can’t normally find in other places in Greece.
 For us Greeks, stew (or “stifado” in Greek) means onions.
 Countless small onions that lend their taste in the meat.
 But this is not the case for the rabbit stew of Zakynthos, which actually gave its name to the dish, nowadays called “Zakynthino stifado” (meaning stew from Zakynthos).
-In the island, when you say stew, you mean three things: rabbit, red sauce, no onions.
+On the island, when you say stew, you mean three things: rabbit, red sauce, no onions.
 The rabbit is marinated overnight in a wine and garlic marinade and it is slowly cooked in wine and tomato.
-I love rabbit dishes in every way they may be served, but this particular dish is an heavenly experience.
-I cannot be describe it differently.
+I love rabbit dishes in every way they may be served, but this particular dish is a heavenly experience.
+I cannot describe it differently.
 Try it with grated local “ladotiri” cheese on top and I can assure you this will become your favorite Greek food too!
+Isn’t Mediterranean food incredible?

 I cannot stress enough how much I urge you to try the “antikristo”.
 EVERY single person visiting Crete should try this Greek dish at least once.
 One of the oldest ways of cooking meat is the “ofto” (or “antikristo” as it’s now called).
 The first indications of this cooking method are traced back to Homer’s Iliad!
-Nowadays, this cooking / grilling method can be found only in Crete and more particularly in Rethymno and Chania.
+Nowadays, this cooking/grilling method can be found only in Crete and more particularly in Rethymno and Chania.
 The grilling preparation is quite simple: The lamb (or more seldom young goat) should be around 1 year old so its meat is tender.
 The animal is cut in four large pieces and salt and pepper are added.
 The chunks of meat are attached to pointy wooden rods (references have been found stating that in ancient years instead of wooden rods the warriors’ spears were used).
 A hole is dug and in it, the cooks place plenty of woods that are fired up.
 At the end, the meat is placed around the fire and is roasted for long hours.
 What makes this grilling technique extremely healthy, is that the lamb is slowly roasted around the fire – never in direct contact with it, which helps the meat not get any of the dangerous hydrocarbons that are usually produced by charcoal.
 Only this can be a good reason to try!
 But it’s not the only one.
-What you will get, is a tender meat with full rounded flavor, not masked by any other ingredients.
-Hands down my favorite Greek food – and probably yours too, once you try it.
+What you will get, is tender meat with full rounded flavor, not masked by any other ingredients.
+Hands down one of my favorite Greek food recipes – and probably yours too, once you try it.
+Keep your eyes peeled for our Greek desserts article coming soon!